-Overall, in the U.S, the five year survival rate is similar among black and white males for all stages of prostate cancer (Figure 5).
-Black (100%) and white (100%) males have similar five-year survival rates when diagnosed at a localized or regional stage.
-The rates drop significantly for both black (29%) and white (30%) males when diagnosed at a distant stage.
+Overall in U.S., the five-year survival rate is similar among black and white males for all stages of prostate cancer (Figure 7).
+Black (100%) and white males (100%) have similar five-year survival rates when diagnosed at a localized or regional stage.
+The rates drop significantly for both black (28%) and white (28%) males when diagnosed at a distant stage.
+The largest difference in five-year relative survival occurs in males with unstaged cancer.
+The five-year relative survival rate in black males (59%) is lower than white males (69%).